 Date: The time and location where the sex act is to take place.
 The buyer or "john" meet them at this pre-determined site.

 The Life: Sex-trafficking victims refer to their situation as being in "the life."

-Bottom: A victim who is chosen by the pimp or trafficker to "handle" the other victims.
+Bottom: A victim chosen by the pimp or trafficker to "handle" the other victims.
 They may train the new victim, post ads/control social media posts, inflict punishment if rules get broken, and book the "date."
 This individual victim may feel tremendous shame and guilt because of her actions and treatment of other victims.
-The pimp may further control the "bottom" by threatening violence, increased quotas, or reporting her to the authorities.
-The "bottom" may be required to entice others into servitude by posing as a student, a concerned friend, a mother-figure.
+The pimp may further control the "bottom" by threatening violence, increasing quotas, or reporting her to the authorities.
+The "bottom" may be required to entice others into servitude by posing as a student, a concerned friend, or a mother figure.